Arns Innovations summary

 Low compounding value

-What changes once it is framed
+What changes once a listing is framed

 The listing becomes a cognitive object, not just a record.